harmlessSR/OpenBench/README.md

 For advanced usage (e.g., multi-GPU parallel evaluation, launching different models), please refer to the original [VLMEvalKit Documentation](https://github.com/open-compass/VLMEvalKit).

 ## Acknowledgement
 VLMEvalKit serves as foundation for our evaluation code repository.
-Thanks for their wonderful work.
+Thanks for their wonderful work!

 ## Citation

 If you find our paper and code useful in your research, please consider giving us a star and citing our work :)
 ```
+@article{wu2025indoor,
+    title={From Indoor to Open World: Revealing the Spatial Reasoning Gap in MLLMs},
+    author={Mingrui Wu and Zhaozhi Wang and Fangjinhua Wang and Jiaolong Yang and Marc Pollefeys and Tong Zhang},
+    journal={arXiv preprint arXiv:2512.19683},
+    year={2025}}
 ```